A short story prequel to THE ARTIFACT HUNTERS…

 The full moon sheds a silver light over the heath.
 The tinker’s caravan, pulled by a heavy-footed dray, creaks and groans.
 The tinker has stilled the cheerful bells and doused his lantern, and the thick heather muffles the dray’s footfalls, as the caravan makes away from the coast.
 A fox watches from the top of a granite boulder.
 A badger pauses in its dig.
 A weasel ducks into its shelter as the caravan passes.
 Every few minutes the tinker glances back, his sharp eyes glinting in the moonlight.

 He stops as he ascends the last hill before the moors, and turns right around and looks back, drawing his hood over his head as the bitter chill settles.
 One yellow light shines from Lochleven, the castle from which the Queen is making her escape southwards just as he makes for the Highlands.
-The small sealed casket – sealed by her before his eyes, with an inscription he cannot read – the casket behind his seat holds a singular possession that belongs to the Queen, a possession he has been tasked with carrying to safety, for she flees on foot and lightly attired and in disguise.
+The small sealed casket – sealed by her before his eyes, with an inscription he cannot read – the casket behind his seat holds a singular possession that belongs to the Queen, a possession he has been tasked with carrying to safety, for she flees on foot and in disguise.

 The boys who find the caravan dare one another to enter, and when they do, there lies the husk of the nameless tinker, arced around a space, his arm draped as if he would protect some precious thing.

 In a Deep Vale in Autumn

 The gyptian who prised the casket from the tinker’s unbending arms, long before the boys discovered the caravan, has not broken the seal.
 He doesn’t know the meaning of the words imprinted in the lead, but he senses the wrongness of the thing.
 He has kept it hidden, his mind a back-and-forth of desire and restraint.